I'm not big on social media, but one of the reasons I remain on Twitter is to follow people like Jonathan Thomas. Yep,

 Spit, don't shoot!

-We begin with the (ugly?) hand of God safely delivering us to each world ready for battle.
-These worlds are split into several segments with each having its own brand of baddies all too eager to see you dead.
-Each will swarm onto the screen using its own style of attack pattern and might even shoot at you - the Earth enemies fire mini-planets!
+We begin with the hand of God safely delivering us, ready for battle.
+The levels are split into segments, with each having its own brand of baddies all too eager to see you dead.
+The controls are fast and responsive, and a joy to control without any lag.
+The gameplay is fast and exciting as each enemy will swarm onto the screen using its unique attack pattern.
+Some shoot at you, like the Earth enemies firing mini-planets.
+Cool.

-Some of the nasties are far too easy to kill whereas others are quite impossible thanks to the rate at which we can shoot - it's too low.
-So this makes killing certain enemies quite impossible because they move too quickly in comparison to our fire rate.
-Dying can be a bit troublesome especially when you materialise too close to an enemy and therefore instantly die once again.
-A simple invulnerability effect could easily have been utilised for a second or two.
-Quite unfair!
+Some of the nasties are easy to kill, whereas others are impossible, thanks to the slow rate at which we can shoot.
+This makes killing certain enemies tough because they move too quickly in comparison to our fire rate.
+Dying can be a bit troublesome, especially when you materialise close to an enemy and therefore instantly die once again.
+A simple invulnerability effect could have been utilised for a second or two!!

-Angels visit after each of the segments to offer a power-up and these are pretty much essential from the start.
+Angels visit after each segment with power-ups, which are essential from the start.
 Miss them, and the following swarm of enemies is quite impossible to defeat.
 Also, dying baddies might sometimes throw out an extra power-up, but these fall off the screen before you've had a chance to even think about collecting them.
 Finally, there is a time limit ticking down to kill each wave of baddies.
-Which is very peculiar, to say the least.
+Very peculiar, to say the least.

-Let's now take a peep at some screenshots from the second world...
+Let's end the whining and take a look at some screenshots from the second world...

 Some of the sprites are freaky... freaky-cool!